TOAST-DOCS/Gamebase/en/ios-etc.md

 }
 ```

-#### Purchase Updated
+#### Push Received Message

-* This event is triggered when a product is acquired by redeeming a promotion code.
+* This event occurs when a push message is received.
-* Can acquire payment receipt information.
+* By converting the extras field to JSON, you can also get custom information sent along with the push message.

 **VO**